Things to do in the city of Kraków (Cracow) with kids

 Scary Hostel Escape Rooms in Kraków’s Old Town

-- Example room/scenario: Sekretny gabinet Al’a Capone”/”Al Capone’s Secret Office”.
-As children, you were interested in Al Capone and his criminal activities.
+• Example room/scenario: Sekretny gabinet Al’a Capone”/”Al Capone’s Secret Office”.
+You were interested in Al Capone and his criminal activities as a child.
 Al Capone spent most of his life in Alcatraz prison, from which he managed to escape before his death and hide in his Secret Office.
 A few years passed, and you grew up and decided to go to Chicago to visit Al Capone’s kingdom.
 It so happened that you came across his Secret Office.
 The problem was that the room was a trap, and you got there through two separate entrances…